This fresh vegan summer tart has a delicate nectarine and passion fruit filling and is garnished with a show-stopping fresh nectarine rose.

 When I made this recipe I actually thought it was a bit too firm and was planning on reducing the amount of agar-agar to 1 ½ tsp.
 However, my lovely friends convinced me to leave it as is since they loved it so much.

 ( I even got told that one of the player dreamed about my tart days after having 2 slices of it)

 Either way, it’s really up to your own preference.
-2 tsp of agar-agar works beautifully in this recipe but if you want a more jiggly filling, do not hesitate to use only 1 ½ tsp of this vegan gelling agent.
+2 teaspoon of agar-agar works beautifully in this recipe but if you want a more jiggly filling, do not hesitate to use only 1 ½ teaspoon of this vegan gelling agent.

 Tips and Tricks